armory/documentation/docs/2. user guide/baking_images.md

 https://cl.ly/022b3M0V1X2G

-How if I add 'mycustomsuffix' to the 'AMI Suffix' field:
+Then I add 'mycustomsuffix' to the 'AMI Suffix' field:

 https://cl.ly/3J2A1E3A1v3t

-and repeat the bake, I see that Spinnaker named the AMI `mycustomname-all-mycustomsuffix-trusty`
+Repeating the bake, I see that Spinnaker named the AMI `mycustomname-all-mycustomsuffix-trusty`

 ### Base AMIs